AnneChao/MF.beta4/README.md

 <br> <font color=#FF6600> </font>

-`MF.beta4` is an R package for measuring ecosystem multifunctionality and assessing BEF relationships.
-The measures are illustrated by using ecosystem function and biodiversity data collected in a total of 209 plots in six European countries (the FunDivEUROPE dataset).
-All data are available from the Dryad repository; see Ratcliffe et al. (2017b) and Scherer-Lorenzen et al. (2023) for details.
-The software was originally developed for the Beta4 project (Müller et al. 2022) on the effect of enhancing the beta diversity between forest patches on ecosystem multifunctionality and forest resilience across spatial scales.
+`MF.beta4` is an R package for measuring ecosystem multifunctionality and assessing biodiversity–ecosystem function (BEF) relationships.
+The measures are illustrated using ecosystem function and biodiversity data collected from a total of 209 plots across six European countries (the FunDivEUROPE dataset).
+All data are available in the Dryad repository;
+see Ratcliffe et al. (2017b) and Scherer-Lorenzen et al. (2023) for details.
+The software was originally developed for the Beta4 project (Müller et al. 2022), which studied the effect of enhancing beta diversity between forest patches on ecosystem multifunctionality and forest resilience across spatial scales.

 Based on a framework of Hill-Chao numbers of orders q = 0, 1 and 2, `MF.beta4` features the following multifunctionality measures for a